sawolabs/ios-sdk-demo/README.md

 ##### Testing the demo

-Clone the project, import the project in Xcode and in View ViewController add an API Key
+Clone the project, import the project in Xcode and in View ViewController add an API Key and Secret Key.